Dawahreh/wireframe2website/README.md

 What is the project ?\
 making a wireframe website using HTML

-what is the uesd tools?
+what are the uesd tools?
 + Visual Studio Code
 + Github